 This is a 2-year course.
 The RTO guarantees that the student will be provided with every opportunity to complete the Certificate IV in Crime and Justice as per the rights and obligations outlined in the enrolment process and subject information handbook provided.
 Students successfully achieving all qualification requirements will be provided with a Certificate and record of results.
 Students who achieve at least one unit (but not the full qualification) will receive a Statement of Attainment.
-This information is correct at time of publication but subject to change (May 2020).
+This information is correct at time of publication but subject to change (May 2021).

-Units of Competency delivered

-^ • •

-เวล re un ITS

-$\mathbf{v}$ чи 160

-CJSCOM401 Communicate with clients and provide advice on justice-related issues

-CJSDCP402 Prepare documentation for court proceedings

-CJSSJI403 Analyse social justice issues

-BSBRES411 Analyse and present research information

-PSPREG003 Apply Regulatory Powers
+Units of Competency delivered Core units CJSCOM401 Communicate with clients and provide advice on justice-related issues CJSDCP402 Prepare documentation for court proceedings CJSSJI403 Analyse social justice issues BSBINS401 Analyse and present research information PSPREG003 Apply Regulatory Powers BSBLEG421 Apply understanding of the Australian Legal System

-BSBLEG413 Identify and apply the legal framework